OpenFreeEnergy/openfe/docs/guide/protocols/septop.rst

 Here are some details of how the simulation is carried out which are not detailed in the :class:`SepTopProtocol <.SepTopProtocol>`:

 * The protocol applies a `LangevinMiddleIntegrator <https://openmmtools.readthedocs.io/en/latest/api/generated/openmmtools.mcmc.LangevinDynamicsMove.html>`_ which uses Langevin dynamics, with the LFMiddle discretization [4]_.
-* A MonteCarloBarostat is used in the NPT ensemble to maintain constant pressure.
+* A `Monte Carlo barostat <https://docs.openmm.org/latest/api-python/generated/openmm.openmm.MonteCarloBarostat.html>`_ is used in the NPT ensemble to maintain constant pressure.

 Getting the free energy estimate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~